 "The center is a wonderful educational resource and definitely worth the trip for area school children," Ferris senior and center volunteer Bret Muter said.
 "We hope to be able to open the opportunities the center offers to a much larger audience."

-The Card Wildlife Education Center is a 5,000 square-foot facility located on the ground floor of the Arts and Sciences Commons building on Ferris' campus.
+The Card Wildlife Education Center is a 5,000 square-foot facility located on the ground floor of the Arts, Sciences and Education Commons building on Ferris' campus.
 The primary function of the center is to serve as an educational resource for Ferris students, K-12 school children and community members.
 Educators and others may make arrangements to bring their classes or groups to the center by calling Dr. Joseph Lipar at (231) 591-5633 or (231) 591-5387 for an appointment.

 Tickets for the benefit are available through April 12.
 The plated wild game dinner includes a choice of venison chop loin, Cornish game hen or salmon.
 Also featured throughout the evening will be silent and live auctions, raffles and live entertainment by Ferris sophomore Ashley Grutter, who most recently competed for a spot on the television show "Nashville Star."